acoppes/acoppes/site/_posts/2026-03-29-design-decisions-when-building-games-using-ecs2.markdown

 # Event Components

-One thing I use in some cases is to add a temporary component, the `Event` components, to react to some important data change that happened in a system.
+One thing I use in some cases now is to add a temporary `Event` component to react to some important data change that happened in a system.
 It is kinda the opposite to the `Command` component [I explained in the previous post](/2023/07/13/design-decisions-when-building-games-using-ecs.html#one-time-logic-that-needs-to-run-in-systems-command-component) which was also temporary component and it is used to trigger systems to do some data change.

 In the case of the `HealthSystem` what I normally do is to store two values in the `HealthComponent`, the previous and the current value, so I can check that in the other systems to decide to run or not.
 But in some cases, I prefer to not have that exposed, and to add a new temporary event Component, maybe with more information, and then remove it in the next iteration.
 This helps in not having to have all that extra information in the base component and even to not have to track the previous state.